metakirby5/colorz/README.md

 ```
 usage: colorz2 [-h] [-n NUM_COLORS] [--minv MINV] [--maxv MAXV] [--bold BOLD]
                [--font-size FONT_SIZE] [--bg-color BG_COLOR] [--no-bg-img]
+               [--no-preview]
                image

 A color scheme generator.
 Takes an image (local or online) and grabs the most
 dominant colors using kmeans.
 Also creates bold colors by adding value to the
 dominant colors.
+Finally, outputs the colors to stdout (one normal and one
-Finally, generates an HTML preview of the color scheme.
+bold per line, space delmited) and generates an HTML preview of the color
+scheme.

 positional arguments:
   image                 the image file or url to generate from.